scrawlon/scrawlon.github.io/_posts/2015-07-06-writing-on-glass.md

 **Specs:** i7 4600U, 8gb ram, 256gb SSD, Windows 8.1, 12.5" screen, 3.6 pounds, price $1499, released in 2013

 I was actually looking for an ultrabook when I bought this.
 I loved having a pen tablet, so the hybrid concept drew me in.
 I thought I could replace two devices with one.
-That plus a 7 hour battery life, are what sold be on this machine.
+That plus a 7 hour battery life, are what sold me on this machine.
 I grabbed one on eBay for $750.

 **Pros:**